JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Saith Kabir, such is what I think ;
 Blessings on that corn by which man loveth his God !

-[^xx1] That is, cleanses his heart.

-[^xx2] Illumines his five senses.
-This is also translated— Who arimonisheth his five evil passions.

-[^xx3] Also translated — Who knoweth the nine forms of devotion to God.

-[^xx4] As some ascetics do.

-[^xx5] Because he practises hypocrisy.

-[^xx6] The feminine gender [^xx3] as usual, for man in general.

-[^xx7] Is neither a worldly person nor an anchoret.

 <span id="p240"><sup><small>[ p.
 240 ]</small></sup></span>

 The following was addressed to a Jogi who endeavoured to induce Kabir to drink wine.
 Ramkali I
 Make thy body the vat, the guru's instruction thy molasses;
 Cut up avarice, lust, wrath, pride, and envy as thy kikar bark ; thus mix thy yeast.
-Is there any saint, in whose heart composure and happiness dwell, to whom I may offer my devotion and penance as commission for procuring me such wine ?
+Is there any saint, in whose heart composure and happiness dwell, to whom I may offer my devotion and penance as commission _for procuring me such wine_ ?
 I will give my soul and body for one drop of the wine which that vat produceth.
-I have made the fourteen worlds my furnace, and heated it with the fire of divine knowledge ;[^xx1] I have sealed the still with the gentle sound of God's name, and plastered it with what yieldeth mental happiness.
+I have made the fourteen worlds my furnace, and heated it with the fire of divine knowledge ;[^301] I have sealed the still with the gentle sound of _God's name_, and plastered it with what yieldeth mental happiness.
-Pilgrimage, fasting, daily religious ceremonies, purifications, and austerities at eclipses of the sun and moon I would pledge for that wine.
+Pilgrimage, fasting, daily religious ceremonies, purifications, and austerities at _eclipses_ of the sun and moon I would pledge _for that wine_.
-Make meditation thy cup, God's ambrosial name the pure juice, and drink that elixir;
+_Make_ meditation thy cup, God's ambrosial name the pure juice, and drink that elixir;
-From such a still a very pure trickling stream ever issueth, and the soul is delighted therewith.
+_From such a still_ a very pure trickling stream ever issueth, and the soul is delighted therewith.
 Saith Kabir, all other wines are insipid ; this is the true elixir.

 On the same subject.

 <p style="text-align:center;">II</p>

 Make divine knowledge thy molasses, meditation thy bassia flow T ers, and the fear of God in thy heart thy furnace :
-The drinker who is absorbed in God by means of the breath of the sukhmana imbibeth such wine.
+The drinker who is absorbed in God by means of the breath of the sukhmana imbibeth _such wine_.
 O Jogi, my mind is intoxicated —
-When that wine ascendeth to the brain man relisheth no other ; [^xx2] there is then light in the three worlds. :
+When that wine ascendeth to the brain man relisheth no other ; [^302] there is then light in the three worlds. : <span id="p241"><sup><small>[ p.

-[^xx1] I have taken the light of divine knowledge to guide me.

-[^xx2] Also translated — Those who are intoxicated with celestial wine never taste earthly wine.

-<span id="p241"><sup><small>[ p.
 241 ]</small></sup></span>
 Joining God and the soul I have prepared a furnace and drunk the excellent elixir ;
 I have burnt lust and wrath as firewood, and escaped from worldliness.
 The light of divine knowledge appeared to me when I met my true guru and obtained understanding.
-The slave Kabir is intoxicated with that wine, and will never abstain therefrom.[^xx1] Kabir was likened to a Kotwal for his severity to the wicked, and to a dog for his barking.
+The slave Kabir is intoxicated with that wine, and will never abstain therefrom.[^303]

+Kabir was likened to a Kotwal for his severity to the wicked, and to a dog for his barking.
 He accepted both imputations.

 <p style="text-align:center;">IV</p>

-I honour the saints and I punish the wicked ; this is my court-house.[^xx2] I shampoo Thy feet, O God, day and night ; I turn my hair into a chauri and wave it over Thee.
+I honour the saints and I punish the wicked ; this is my court-house.[^304] I shampoo Thy feet, _O God_, day and night ; I turn my hair into a chauri and wave it over Thee.
 I am the dog at Thy court ;
-I bark in front of it [^xx3] putting forward my snout.
+I bark in front of it [^305] putting forward my snout.
-In a former birth I was Thy servant ; that position I cannot now resign.
+In a former birth I was Thy servant ; _that position_ I cannot now resign.
-The gentle order of Thy court was branded on my forehead.[^xx4] They who bear such brand fight bravely in battle ; they who bear it not flee away.
+The gentle order of Thy court was branded on my forehead.[^306] They who bear such brand fight bravely in battle ; they who bear it not flee away.
-He who is holy knoweth how to serve God, and God putteth him into His treasury.[^xx5] In the house of the body is the chamber of the heart, which becometh the most precious chamber of all when filled with meditation on God.
+He who is holy knoweth how to serve God, and God putteth him into His treasury.[^307] In the house _of the body_ is the chamber _of the heart, which becometh_ the most precious chamber of all when filled with meditation _on God_.
-The guru hath granted God's name, the Real Thing, to Kabir, saying, ' Take it and guard it ' ;
+The guru hath granted God's name, the Real Thing, to Kabir, saying, ‘ Take it and guard it ’ ;
-Kabir hath offered it to the world, but only he who was so destined receiveth it —
+Kabir hath offered it to the world, but only he who was so destined receiveth it —<span id="p242"><sup><small>[ p.

-[^xx1] Also translated — that wine whose intoxication shall never subside.

-[^xx2] The Kotwal in modern times is a police-officer, but in the time of Kabir the Kotwal was a magistrate and police-officer combined.

-[^xx3] That is, I pray to Thee.

-* That is, I was branded as Thy slave in a former birth, [^xx5] Because he is a genuine and not a counterfeit coin.
-SIKH.
-VI R

-<span id="p242"><sup><small>[ p.
 242 ]</small></sup></span>
 Abiding is the married state of her who hath found the immortal elixir.

 The Brahman trusts not to God but to the Veds and the Gayatri, and hence he shall be lost.

 <p style="text-align:center;">V</p>

 Why shouldst thou, O Brahman, forget Him from whose mouth the Veds and the Gayatri issued ?
 Why shouldst not thou, O Pandit, utter the name of God, whose feet every one toucheth ?
 O my Brahman, why not repeat God's name ?
 If thou utter not His name, O Pandit, thou shalt be cast into hell.
-Thou callest thyself exalted, yet thou eatest in the houses of the low, and fillest thy belly by the exaction of alms.[^xx1] On the fourteenth and fifteenth days of the half month thou devisest tales and beggest, but even with a lamp in thy hand thou shalt fall into the pit.
+Thou _callest_ thyself exalted, yet thou eatest in the houses of the low, and fillest thy belly by the exaction of alms.[^307]
+On the fourteenth and fifteenth days of the half month thou devisest tales and beggest, but even with a lamp in thy hand thou shalt fall into the pit.
 Thou art a Brahman, I am a weaver of Banaras ; how can I be a match for thee ?
 By repeating the name of God I have been saved, while thou, O Pandit, shalt be lost by trusting to the Veds.

 A mystic hymn in which God is represented under the allegory of a tree.

 <p style="text-align:center;">VI</p>

-There is one tree ; [^xx2] it hath endless branches and shoots ; its blossoms [^xx3] and leaves [^xx4] are filled with nectar.[^xx5]
+There is one tree ; [^308] it hath endless branches and shoots ; its blossoms [^309] and leaves [^310] are filled with nectar.[^311]
-This world is a garden [^xx6] of ambrosia ; God who is perfect hath created it.
+This world is a garden [^312] of ambrosia ; God who is perfect hath created it.
 The few holy men in whose hearts the light of God shineth, Know the story of my beloved sovereign God.
-One bumble-bee [^xx7] intoxicated with the juice of the flowers

-[^xx1] Literally— by obstinate acts, by threatening suicide. &c.

-[^xx2] God. * Saints.

-[^xx4] The rest of sentient beings. [^xx5] God's name.

-[^xx8] In which the branches and shoots have been planted. [^xx7] The searcher for God.

-<span id="p243"><sup><small>[ p.
-243 ]</small></sup></span>

-hath fixed his mind within the twelve petals of the lotus of the heart ;
+One bumble-bee [^313] intoxicated with the juice of the flowers <span id="p243"><sup><small>[ p.
+243 ]</small></sup></span> hath fixed his mind within the twelve petals of the lotus of the heart ;
-He then raising his breath to the lotus of sixteen petals in his brain gaineth the ecstatic fruit thereof.[^xx1] Another tree [^xx2] was produced in the silent vacuum ; it dried up the waters of the earth ;[^xx3] Saith Kabir, I am a servant of those who have seen that tree.[^xx4] The following was addressed to a Jogi : —
+He then raising his breath to the lotus of sixteen petals in his brain gaineth the ecstatic fruit thereof.[^314] Another tree [^315] was produced in the silent vacuum ; it dried up the waters of the earth ;[^316] Saith Kabir, I am a servant of those who have seen that tree.[^317]

+The following was addressed to a Jogi : —

 <p style="text-align:center;">VII</p>